Working capital (also called net working capital) equals the amount by which a company’s current assets exceed its current liabilities.

 Net operating working capital (NOWC) is a related measure which determines the difference between operating current assets and operating current liabilities.
 In other words, it excluded non-operating assets and liabilities such as investments, etc.

 Net working capital (NWC) is calculated using the following formula:

-|Working Capital = Current Assets − Current Liabilities|
+|Net Working Capital (NWC) = Current Assets − Current Liabilities|

 - Company A has current assets of USD 5 million and current liabilities of USD 3 million.
 Its working capital is USD 2 million (USD 5 million minus USD 3 million).

 by Obaidullah Jan, ACA, CFA and last modified on